daebfcg/daebfcg.github.io/content/posts/20251104/index.md

 {{<imgresize neck-rough.jpg "800x800" "Rough neck glued up">}}

-Just to show you what this thing is and how it fits into the overall build, here is the simulated drawing of the full neck through guitar.
+Just to show you what this thing is and how it fits into the overall build, here is the simulated drawing of the full neck-through guitar.
+This makes up the "core" of the guitar.

 {{<imgresize drawing.jpg "800x800" "Neck-through drawing">}}

+(The core extends all the way up through the headstock, but it is covered up in this drawing.)